NVIDIA/TensorRT/samples/sampleINT8API/README.md

-# Performing Inference In INT8 Precision
+# [DEPRECATED] Performing Inference In INT8 Precision

+> **Notice:** This sample has been deprecated because implicit quantization has been deprecated in TensorRT.
+Users are advised to use explicit quantization.

 **Table Of Contents**
 - [Description](#description)